seeq12/seeq-connector-sdk-csharp/README.md

 ## The Build Environment

-The C# version of the SDK depends upon Microsoft Visual Studio for building and debugging.
-This SDK is tested with Microsoft Visual Studio 2017 - 2022.
+The C# version of the SDK depends upon Microsoft Visual Studio for debugging.
+Microsoft Visual Studio 2026 with the .NET desktop development workload is recommended.

-The C# SDK also depends on .NET version 4.8.
+The C# SDK also depends on .NET Framework version 4.8 and a .NET SDK capable of building SDK-style projects.
+Visual Studio 2026 usually installs the .NET SDK as part of the .NET desktop development workload.
+If it does not, install the .NET SDK from [https://dotnet.microsoft.com/en-us/download/dotnet](https://dotnet.microsoft.com/en-us/download/dotnet).
 When upgrading .NET, you may need to restart your machine for the new version to take effect.

 To begin using the SDK: